 Chronic pain, arthritis, or other long-term painful conditions don’t have to disrupt your happiness or quality of life.
 Neural fascial prolotherapy may give you long-term pain reduction or elimination without the risks, costs, and long recovery time of surgery.

 A new approach to pain is within your reach.
-To learn how neural fascial prolotherapy can help you achieve the relief you’ve been seeking, speak with Dr. Truong at Truong Rehabilitation Center today by calling (540) 374-3164 or contact us here.
+To learn how neural fascial prolotherapy can help you achieve the relief you’ve been seeking, speak with Dr. Truong at Truong Rehabilitation Center today by contacting us here.

 10340 Spotsylvania Avenue